Easy Dumpling Soup

 Frozen dumplings in a white bowl being poured into a pot of boiling broth.

 Bring the broth up to a boil on medium-high heat.
 Once boiling, add 10 frozen dumplings.
 Cover and allow the soup to come back up to a boil.
 Boil the dumplings for about 2 minutes or until they are cooked through.
-(Check out the suggested cooking time on your dumpling packaging to insure this will be enough time to cook them all the way through — at the same time, also check the nutrition label to make sure you add the correct amount for two servings.)
+(Check out the suggested cooking time on your dumpling packaging to check this is enough time to cook them all the way through.
+Also, check the nutrition label to make sure you add the correct amount for two servings.)

 A pile of fresh spinach sitting on top of a pot full of warm dumpling soup.